 First stage of labour (1): when the woman is not in active labour D8 FIRST STAGE OF LABOUR: NOT IN ACTIVE LABOUR Use this chart for care of the woman when NOT IN ACTIVE LABOUR, when cervix dilated 0-3 cm and contractions are weak, less than 2 in 10 minutes.
-CHILDBIRTH: LABOUR, DELIVERY AND IMMEDIATE POSTPARTUM MONITOR EVERY HOUR: MONITOR EVERY 4 HOURS: For emergency signs, using rapid assessment (RAM) [33333] ■ Cervical dilatation IIII | IIII Frequency, intensity and duration of contractions.
-Unless indicated, DO NOT do vaginal examination more frequently than every 4 hours. ■ Temperature ■ Fetal heart rate □□□ ■ Mood and behaviour (distressed, anxious) ■ Pulse B3 ■ Blood pressure 1771 Record time of rupture of membranes and colour of amniotic fluid. ■ Give Supportive care 104 by Mayor leave the woman alone.
-ASSESS PROGRESS OF LABOUR TREAT AND ADVISE, IF REQUIRED Refer the woman urgently to hospital ■ After 8 hours it. +Contractions stronger and more frequent but -\ No progress in cervical dilatation with or without membranes ruptured.
-After 8 hours if: ■ Discharge the woman and advise her to return if: -+ no increase in contractions, and → pain/discomfort increases -+membranes are not ruptured, and -+vagnal bleeding -+ no progress in cervical dilatation. -+ membranes rupture ■ Begin plotting the partograph [15] and manage the woman as in Active labour [15].
-Cervical dilatation 4 cm or greater.
+MONITOR EVERY HOUR: MONITOR EVERY 4 HOURS: ■ For emergency signs, using rapid assessment (RAM) 33 87 ■ Cervical dilatation [117] [516] Frequency, intensity and duration of contractions.
+Unless indicated, DO NOT do vaginal examination more frequently than every 4 hours. ■ Temperature Fetal heart rate IIII. ■ Mood and behaviour (distressed, anxious) ■ Pulse B3 ■ Blood pressure 07/1 CHILDBIRTH: LABOUR, DELIVERY AND IMMEDIATE ■ Record findings mgularly in Labour record and Partograph ■ 11166 Record time of rupture of membranes and colour of amniotic fluid. ■ Give Supportive care Mayor leave the woman alone.
+ASSESS PROGRESS OF LABOUR TREAT AND ADVISE, IF REQUIRED After 8 hours if.
+Refer the woman urgently to hospital -+ Contractions stronger and more frequent but -- No progress in cervical dilatation with or without membranes ruptured.
+After 8 hours if: Discharge the woman and advise her to return if: -+ no increase in contractions, and -+ pain/discomfort increases -+ membranes are not ruptured, and -+ vaginal bleeding -+no progress in cervical dilatation. -+ membranes rupture. ■ Begin plotting the partograph 155 and manage the woman as in Active labour 153 Cervical dilatation 4 cm or greater.

+World Bank

-World Bank of Research, Development ing in Human Reproduction
+of Research, Development

+ing in Human Reproduction